mtfsahin/Text-Proccessing-with-kmin/README.md

-#Text Proccessing with Kmin - School Graduation Project
+#Text Proccessing with Kmin - Graduation Project

 Today, text processing works in many fields and with many methods.
 We tried to solve this problem with Solving the Minimum Dominating Set Problem by Polynomial Method (KMax - KMin tree) in the graduation project.